JavOrraca/Unsupervised-ML/Files/README.md

 ## Prerequisites

-* Recommended R notebook: [Jupyter](http://jupyter.org/) or [RStudio](https://www.rstudio.com/)
+* [Anaconda Distribution](https://www.anaconda.com/distribution/): Allows for R environment installation, including Jupyter setup
-* dplyr package - used for data manipulation
+* [Jupyter](http://jupyter.org/): Web-based R notebook that can be launched via the Anaconda Navigator and natively reads .ipynb files
-* ade4 package - used for converting categorical data into numerical dummy data
+* [dplyr](https://dplyr.tidyverse.org/): This R package is for data manipulation and is part of the tidyverse R toolset
-* stats package - part of R Core
+* [ade4](https://cran.r-project.org/web/packages/ade4/index.html): This R package can used for converting categorical data into numerical dummy data and for multivariate data analysis

 ## Data

-The data used in this analysis reflects a historical snapshot of publicly available Sun Country Airlines data used for educational purposes.
-This repository will not cover the full data cleanup and sanitization phase.
+The data used in this analysis reflects a historical snapshot of Sun Country Airlines data used for educational purposes.
+This repository will not cover the full data cleanup and sanitization process.
 We'll start with a pre-processed data set ready for clustering via R.

 ## Running the code